PhonologicalCorpusTools/CorpusTools/docs/source/mutual_information.rst

 |        Total        |  4   |    21     |     17      |    4     |    4     |     3     |
 +--------+------------+------+-----------+-------------+----------+----------+-----------+

-One could calculate pMI of the bigram [ʃ,i] in this corpus with or without environment filtering.
+One can calculate pMI of the bigram [ʃ,i] in this corpus with or without environment filtering.

 Let's first calculate pMI(ʃ,i) without environment filtering as the baseline.
 Using the numbers presented in the table,